 - Seasonal Sales: If you’re a sales are seasonal, it makes more sense to outsource.

-Negotiate with your 3PL While selecting a 3PL, you should negotiate with them.
+While selecting a 3PL, you should negotiate with them.
 If you’re retailer just getting started, your volume discounts are going to be based on your actual volume of sales instead of projections.
-While going to your 3PL, make sure you have your sales figures on your fingertips or else you’re going to end-up taking more than what you need.
+While going to your 3PL, make sure you have your sales figures on your fingertips or else you’re going to end up taking more than what you need.
 If you’re using multiple carriers, try and concentrate your volume with fewer carriers to get better rates.
 The best way is to talk to their competitors, get a better price sheet, and take it to the 3PL company you want to work with.
-There is usually high competition between 3PL companies, if they like your business, they will beat the offer from their competitors to win you.
+There is usually a high competition between 3PL companies, if they like your business, they will beat the offer from their competitors to win you.
 Having said that don’t be unfair or un-realistic with your 3PL vendors; don’t push them too much either.
 They are an extension of your brand experience; don’t give them any reason to compromise on the quality of service.

 When you go to a 3PL, make sure you ask the following questions for assessment: